kwaldenphd/Raspberry-Pi-Setup/README.md

 15. Now we need to set our time zone and a few other details.
 The Pi is a British computer, so all of the defaults are set to British English.

-#### Click Set Locale.

-16. Change the country to USA.
+16. Click Set Locale.
+Change the country to USA.
 Leave the character set at UTF-8.

 17. Click Ok.

-#### Click Set Timezone.

-18. Set the Area to US.
+18. Click Set Timezone.
+Set the Area to US.
 Set the location to Central.

 19. Click OK.

-#### Click Set Keyboard

-20. The Keyboard layout should be set to the United States in the left column.
+20. Click Set Keyboard.
+The Keyboard layout should be set to the United States in the left column.
 Select your keyboard type.

 21. Click the X at the top of the Window to close the keyboard options.

 <blockquote>Q2: Why would it be important to ensure your keyboard is set to the correct type?</blockquote>

-#### Set WiFi Country

-22. Select US from the Wifi Country Codes.
+22. Set WiFi Country.
+Select US from the Wifi Country Codes.

 <blockquote>WiFi networks use radio waves to transmit information across wireless networks.
 However, Wi-Fi isn’t the same in every country.
 International regulatory agencies limit Wi-Fi to different parts of the radio frequency spectrum.
 In the US, the Radio Frequency Management Division of the National Oceanic and Atmospheric Administration manages the RF spectrum. http://www.cio.noaa.gov/rfm/index.html</blockquote>